Q: What is the difference between Gel and Acrylic?

-A: Nails, just like hair are dead and do not need to breathe.
-By keeping the nails trauma free by a proper application by a certified technician, the healthy condition of the nails should not be affected with regular gel nail fill maintenance.
-It can actually be more harmful to remove nail frequently rather then upkeeping them.
+A: Nails, just like hair are dead keratonized cells and do not need to breathe.
+Keep nails trauma free by getting a proper application by a certified technician, maintaining them properly and removing them properly when needed.
+The healthy condition of the nails should not be affected with regular nail fill maintenance, it can actually be more harmful to remove nails frequently rather then up-keeping them.

 Q: How often do artificial nails need to be maintained?

-A: Gel nails should be maintained every 2-3 weeks.
-It is important to have regular fills because if the gel lifts away from the natural nail, moisture and bacteria can accumulate between them.
+A: Nails should be maintained every 2-3 weeks.
+It is important to have regular fills because if the product lifts away from the natural nail, moisture and bacteria can accumulate between them.
 Your technician can spot problem areas best and will provide adequate advice.
 It is also very important to follow maintenance such as applying cuticle oil and hand cream daily as this will keep the nail healthy and will prevent lifting and dry cuticles.